BLUF (communication): In writing

 When writing a document for business and academic purposes, BLUF helps in writing the message and argumentation because it features prominently a main "what" and "so what".
 Stating the key judgment and significance up front sets up the argument, ensures the message is clear, and highlights why the reader should care about the document.
-In order to create a reader-friendly prose, writers structure their paragraphs using BLUF format to better aid the reader's ability to recall the paragraph's main idea or content.
+In order to create reader-friendly prose, writers structure their paragraphs using BLUF format to better aid the reader's ability to recall the paragraph's main idea or content.
 BLUF-structured topic sentences are applicable when writing literature review, experimental results, and argumentative essays.

 The BLUF style can also be routinely seen in executive summaries, reports, subject lines in e-mails, and abstracts in scholarly articles.
 The intention to place the bottom line at the onset is done because executives tend to focus on problem solving.
 It may be applied directly to the format of a résumé to prevent it being too long or wordy.
 In certain technical writing, BLUF may be considered desirable.
 It has also been advocated for scholarly articles.
 BLUF gives brevity in communication.
 This conciseness in communication comes from placing at the start the conclusion the summarized vital information and actions.

 In journalistic writing, BLUF resembles the inverted pyramid structure for the latter also aims to serve the readers well by arranging the story elements in descending order of importance.
 Like the inverted pyramid structure in which the story's conclusion is already contained in its lead, writing in BLUF structure adheres to brevity and clarity so that readers can understand the message right away without sacrificing essential facts and without having to reread the message.

 Army writing is effective when it is functional and satisfies the writer's and the intended readers' purposes effectively (adequate to accomplish a purpose; producing the intended or expected result).
 The BLUF model is designed to state upfront the purpose of the message and the required action to be taken.
 It is intended to respond quickly to the five Ws: who, what, where, when, and why.
 This kind of writing requires precision and direct statements that enforce fast and clear communications.
 Their subject lines use keywords in all caps to note the email's purpose, such as info (for informational purposes only), request (seeks permission or approval by the recipient), and action (the recipient must take some action.)
 The following example is an example of a BLUF message from the Air Force Handbook: "BLUF: Effective 29 October 2013, all Air Force Doctrine Documents (AFDDs) have been rescinded and replaced by core doctrine volumes and doctrine annexes."
 Another example comes from the U.S. offensive in Iraq in 2007: "The battle against al-Qa'eda in Diyala, Operation Arrowhead Ripper, is expected to last for weeks.
 The end state is to destroy the al-Qa'eda influences in this province and eliminate their threat against the people."